Akaleonard/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    I learned how to create middleware and use "next()"

 - [ ] Describe Middleware?
+Middleware acts like a bridge between the endpoint and the response

 - [ ] Describe a Resource?
+A resource is data that can be sent and received by the client

 - [ ] What can the API return to help clients know if a request was successful?
+The server can return status codes to let the client know

 - [ ] How can we partition our application into sub-applications?